St John's Church, Mansfield

 St. John's Church, Mansfield is a parish church in the Church of England located in Mansfield, Nottinghamshire.

 The church is Grade II listed by the Department for Digital, Culture, Media and Sport as it is a building of special architectural or historic interest.

-The wall and gate piers to the churchyard are also Grade II listed by the Department for Digital, Culture, Media and Sport.
+The wall and gate piers to the churchyard are also Grade II listed.

 History

 St. John's Church was built in 1855-56 for £8,000.
 It was designed by the architect Henry Isaac Stevens.